tfsaggregator/tfsaggregator/readme.md

 Build and customize
 ================================================
-We used Visual Studio Community Edition 2013 Update 4 to develop this version.
+We used Visual Studio Community Edition 2015 to develop this version.
 It requires a number of TFS assemblies that cannot be redistributed.

 You can find the complete list: